 \section{Summary}

-Machine learning approaches have become a popular tool in extracting the RCs for the reactions from many CV candidates in complex environments.
-DNN is especially powerful for obtaining the RCs with non-linear character, and XAI tool serves an complement to DNN by extracting the important feature from the complex DNN models and understanding the mechanism.
-Yet, the DNN model structure, defined by the hyperparameters such as number of layers and nodes per layer, can be highly flexible, and choosing the appropriate models has been a non-trivial and tedious task.
-To this end, we developed the hyperparameter tuning approach by introducing the Bayesian optimization method to determine the DNN models for RC optimization in an automatic manner.
-The DNN model was optimized so as to obtain a RC that can predict the changes of committors from the reactant to product in a smooth manner with a peak of {\pb} $\sim$ 0.5 at the transition state ($q \sim$ 0).
+Machine learning approaches have become a powerful tool in determining the RCs from many CV candidates for the reactions in complex environments.
+DNN is widely used for its effectiveness in taking account of the non-linear contribution of the CVs to the RC, and XAI tools serves as a complement to understand the features that characterize RC which is otherwise hidden in the complex DNN structure.
+On the other hand, the structure of DNN model can be highly flexible, and the hyperparameters that determine the structure are often determined in a non-trivial manner and remains to be a tedious task.
+Here, we developed the hyperparameter tuning approach by utilizing the Bayesian optimization method to determine the DNN models for the RC.
+The DNN model was optimized so as to obtain a RC that can predict the changes of committors from the reactant to product via cross-entropy minimization.

-The current approach was first applied to analyze the isomerization reaction of alanine dipeptide in vacuum.
+The current approach was first applied to analyze the isomerization of alanine dipeptide in vacuum.
 The RC was successfully obtained from 10 different initial conditions, where the RMSE of {\pb} between the prediction from the RC and the actual data was about 0.005.
-The correlations betweent the 10 RCs were also very high ($>$0.99).
+The correlations between the 10 RCs were also very high ($>$0.99).
 On the other hand, the structure of the optimized DNN model, i.e., the hyperparameters, varied notably between the RCs.
-By applying the LIME and SHAP methods, all RCs wre found to have the same key features, i.e., $\phi$ and $\theta$.
+By applying the LIME and SHAP methods, all RCs were found to have the same key features, i.e., $\phi$ and $\theta$.
 Thus, despite the apparent differences in the DNN models, all RCs share common physical mechanism for the reaction in vacuum with similar accuracy.